 Special consideration of the ESR-PRO Short Pulse feature must be taken when programming or operating this board.
-For signals of instruction time greater than 10 ns, the Short Pulse feature must be disabled by setting output bits 21-23 to HIGH at all times.
-For more information, see Appendix I.
+For signals of instruction time greater than five clock cycles, the Short Pulse feature must be disabled by setting output bits 21-23 to HIGH or LOW at all times (firmware-dependent).
+For more information, see Short Pulse Feature section in Appendix I.